Kharali

 Kharali (sometimes spelled as Khurali or Khuralgarh) is a village located in Garhshanker area of Hoshiarpur district, Punjab, India.
-Village is known for Shri Khuralgarh Sahib, a place visited by the social reformer and spiritual figure Ravidas.
+The village is known for Shri Khuralgarh Sahib, a place visited by the social reformer and spiritual figure Ravidas.

 Demographics

-Kharali village has total population of 343 families.
-The village has population of 1786 persons having 901 males and 885 females.
-Children population with age 0-6 is 201 which makes up 11.25% of total population.
+Kharali has a population of 1786 persons (901 males and 885 females) in 343 families.
+Children population aged 0-6 is 201 which makes up 11.25% of the total population.
 Average Sex Ratio is 982 higher than Punjab state average of 895.
 As in 2011 census, literacy rate of the village was 76.53%.
 37.79% of total population is Schedule Caste/Dalit at the village.